Dr Cate Curtis

 Social and community psychology; mental health and well-being, particularly women's; social construction and stigmatisation of mental health/illness; self-harm (including suicidality); psychology of girls and women.

-- resilience amongst young 'at risk' women, especially social factors.
+- resilience amongst young 'at risk' women.

 I have also published on public perceptions of the forensic use of DNA, and research methods.

 Please note that some of the publications listed are in my previous name, Wilson

 Duffy, J., Vercoe, M., Alahwany, H., Bhattacharya, S., Collura, B., Curtis, T. C., . . .
 Farquhar, C. M. (2020).
 Developing a minimum data set, known as a core outcome set, for future infertility research.
 Poster session presented at the meeting of Fertility 2020.
 Reproduction in a changing world.
 Edinburgh, UK.
 Open Access version: https://hdl.handle.net/10289/13382

 Duffy, J., Wilkinson, J., Lensen, S., Vercoe, M., Bofill, M., Bhattacharya, S., . . .
 Farquhar, C. M. (2020).
 Top ten priorities for future infertility research.
 Poster session presented at the meeting of Fertility 2020.
 Reproduction in a changing world.
 Edinburgh, UK.
 Open Access version: https://hdl.handle.net/10289/13494

 Curtis, C. T. (2019).
 Stopping self-harm: Complex and contrasting perspectives on cessation from those who have engaged in it.
 In 30th World Congress of the International Association for Suicide Prevention (IASP) 2019.
 Derry, Northern Ireland.